c-u-i/intro-java/lesson1/exercise3.md

 }
 ```

-As you can see we have two classes which each contain two methods.
+As you can see we have two classes that each contains two methods.

 If we run our program, it will print out _Hello World from Main.main!_.